SeerUK/docker-jenkins-slave/README.md

 Notes
 -----

-This image is currently built on OpenJDK 8.
+* This image is currently built on OpenJDK 8.
 It was previously built on top of Oracle Java, but the base image for that required the license for Oracle Java to be automatically accepted for you.
 This is no longer necessary.
+* This image should be started as root (i.e. don't set a user, Docker by default will run containers as root).
+When the container starts up it will use `gosu` to switch to the Jenkins user.
+The Jenkins user information can be configured by using the above environment variables.

 License
 -------